-Three Mexican Directors Up for Oscars at Tonight's Academy Awards
+Three esteemed Mexican film directors are up for Oscars at tonight's Academy Awards:

 Alfonso Cuaron, Alejandro Gonzalez Inarritu and Guillermo del Toro

 "Hollywood often makes socks," Cuaron said.
 "I work with the studios when they decide they want to make a film and not socks."